8 day hikes in Mid-Canterbury, New Zealand

 1240m | 640m gain | 5.6 km return | 3-3.5 hour return

-Peak Hill is my favourite day hikes in Mid-Canterbury located on the edge of Lake Coleridge.
+Peak Hill is my favourite day hike in Mid-Canterbury, located on the edge of Lake Coleridge.
 It’s certainly not easy but every effort is worth it for the views.

 The track starts through a private paddock before steadily climbing through tussocks and shingle to a rocky ridgeline.
 It’s, in my opinion, the hardest part of the track but leads to a ridgeline that gives a nice break.
 You already get beautiful views of Lake Coleridge and are surrounded by the golden tussocks of the high country.